ChanelZM/performance-matters/AUDIT.md

 ## CSS
 ### How it was
-Bootstrap doesn't even use CDN but loads the bootstrap.css from their own folder.
-Plus their css isn't minified.
+Bootstrap loads all the CSS from the folder but doesn't use a CDN for the job.
+The CSS also isn't minified so I takes quite a long time to load.

 ###### The code
 ```html